 - the opportunity to use this project as a catalyst, by building skills and accelerating the organisation’s understanding of, and commitment to, ways of working across corporate and clinical services to improve quality.

-Shared Purpose learning and case studies
+Learning and case studies